+Appendix No Title

+Appendix He

-Appendix No Title 1 Accounting Policies
+1 Accounting Policies 2018/19

 Background Papers (These are unpublished works which have been relied on to a material extent when preparing the report.
 They must be listed in the section below.
 If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers)

-Report Author Contact Number Dawn Clarke Assistant Director - Finance & Revenues (01246) 217658
+Report Author Contact Number

+Dawn Clarke Head of Finance and Resources (01246) 217658

+Jayne Dethick Chief Accountant (01246) 217078